 Essential Functions: POSITION PURPOSECoordinate the administration of the Institutional Review Board (IRB), and other regulatory activities and operational procedures involved with reviewing and approving research protocols.
 Function as a liaison for multiple review boards, investigators, granting agencies and federal regulatory agencies.
 Provide structured, formal training and orientation to Research Compliance Administrators as well as ad hoc guidance as necessary.
 ESSENTIAL FUNCTIONS-Review and process new and continuing research protocols for submission to appropriate research review boards.
 Resolve protocol submission errors/problems with investigators and key personnel.
 Direct unresolved issues to committee chair.-Develop and deliver a formal training program for Research Compliance and Administrators (RCA).
 Develop curriculum, conduct sessions and discuss progress with management to determine next level of training.
 Serve as a resource and provide ad hoc guidance to RCAs as necessary. -Coordinate and attend IRB/committee meetings.
 Serve as informational resource for regulatory and policy issues.
 Maintain record of committee decisions and activities.
 Create condition(s) of approval directives for investigators resulting from meetings to ensure policy and regulatory compliance.-Assist faculty and research investigators with compliance and regulatory issues.
 Address questions resulting from meeting the conditions of approval directives.
 Provide procedural direction to ensure conditions of approval directives are addressed appropriately.-Review investigator responses from IRB meeting conditions of approval directives and determine if issues are properly addressed.
 Generate approval letter or direct unresolved issue to committee chair as appropriate.-Review adverse events and protocol violations and direct to committee chair, individual IRB, institutional officials, and regulatory agencies as appropriate.
 Provide procedural guidance to investigators when adverse events or violation is minor to ensure policy and regulatory compliance is maintained.-Conduct, monitor and coordinate special projects as assigned.
-Prepare a wide array of statistical and administrative reports, summaries and questionnaires regarding department activities.-Represent the department and serve as liaison to outside individuals, professional groups and administrators to interpret administrative procedures and policies and to disseminate information on department activities.-Coordinate audits by federal regulatory agencies of research protocols and the regulatory committees (Food and Drug Administration, Office of Human Research Protection, Office for Laboratory Animal Welfare, U.S. Department of Agriculture, etc.)-Assist and coordinate the development of institutional policies, procedures and manuals concerning the program for protecting human participants, animals and other regulatory activities.-Perform related work as assigned.
+Prepare a wide array of statistical and administrative reports, summaries and questionnaires regarding department activities.-Represent the department and serve as liaison to outside individuals, professional groups and administrators to interpret administrative procedures and policies and to disseminate information on department activities.-Coordinate audits by federal regulatory agencies of research protocols and the regulatory committees (Food and Drug Administration, Office of Human Research Protection, Office for Laboratory Animal Welfare, U.S. Department of Agriculture, etc.)-Assist and coordinate the development of institutional policies, procedures and manuals concerning the program for protecting human participants, animals and other regulatory activities.-Conduct post approval monitoring visits of the research to observe and document research conduct and regulatory compliance.
+The monitoring reports will be submitted to the Human Research Protection Program Administration and to the Institutional Review Boards for evaluation and determination of further action.--Perform related work as assigned.